-The Clackamas County Sheriff's Office Electronic Home Detention Program is an alternative to jail incarnation for non-violent offenders to serve a portion of their jail sentence/pre-trial time confined to their home, making more space available in our jail for inmates who pose a greater threat to the community.
-This program also allows inmates to work, attend school, medical appointments, drug, alcohol and mental health treatment.
+The Clackamas County Sheriff's Office Electronic Home Detention Program is an alternative to jail incarnation for non-violent offenders to serve a portion of their jail sentence/pre-trial time confined to their home — making more space available in our jail for Adults in Custody (AICs) who pose a greater threat to the community.
+This program also allows AICs to work, attend school, medical appointments, drug, alcohol and mental health treatment.

-The Electronic Home Detention program is ran in conjunction with RMOMS (Rocky Mountain Offender Management Systems).
-RMOMS also works with County and Municipal government agencies to provide local jail population mitigation programs using our electronic monitoring technology, as well as case management supervision and day reporting programs.
-RMOMS works closely with the Clackamas County Sheriff Office providing behavior changing Alcohol Monitoring, House Arrest and Case Management programs.
-RMOMS Oregon office is located in Oregon City [ address and directions ].
+The Electronic Home Detention program is run in conjunction with Vigilnet.
+Vigilnet works with county and municipal government agencies to provide local jail population mitigation programs using electronic monitoring technology, as well as case management supervision and day reporting programs.
+Vigilnet works closely with the Clackamas County Sheriff’s Office to provide behavior-changing alcohol-monitoring, house-arrest and case-management programs.
+Vigilnet's Oregon office is located in Oregon City. [ map ]